barseghyanartur/django-fobi/README.rst

 ===========
 django-fobi
 ===========
-`django-fobi` (later on named just `fobi`) is a customisable, modular, user- and developer- friendly form generator/builder application for Django.
-With `fobi` you can build Django forms using an intuitive GUI, save or mail posted form data.
+`django-fobi` (or just `fobi`) is a customisable, modular, user- and developer- friendly form generator/builder application for Django.
+With `fobi` you can build Django forms using an intuitive GUI, save or mail posted form data or even export forms into JSON format and import them on other instances.
 API allows you to build your own form elements and form handlers (mechanisms for handling the submitted form data).

 Prerequisites
 =============